 Why should I choose a residential program?

-Residential treatment offers the best opportunity for individuals to temporarily step away from the stresses and temptations of everyday life and live in a supportive, substance-free environment.
-Because Sunrise Recovery Ranch is a drug-free environment, clients will experience a span of sobriety during their stay in the program.
+Residential treatment offers the best opportunity for individuals to temporarily step away from the stresses and temptations of everyday life and live in a supportive environment.
 In addition, clients are surrounded by an experienced treatment team and peers who are on a journey to the same destination.
 Residential treatment allows individuals to regroup, rebuild, and develop the skills that can enable them to attain lifelong sobriety.

 What is a typical day like at Sunrise Recovery Ranch?